grommunio/gromox/doc/install.rst

   messages to, remote SMTP servers on the Internet.
 Spam handling should also occur in the MTA chain.

-* w3m, for improved HTML-to-text conversion.
+* For improved conversion from HTML to plaintext (in order of preference):
+  * chawan, or pandoc, or w3m

 * If tinkering with databases, the ``sqlite3`` and ``mysql`` command-line clients may prove useful.